saucelabs/sauce-docs/docs/mobile-apps/features/audio-capture.md

 ## Using Audio Capture on iOS/iPadOS

 You will be able to capture audio from iOS 10+ up.
-You will be able to validate the sound your application is making, and able to enable Voiceover and validate the output of it.
+You will be able to validate the sound your application is making, enable the Voiceover, and validate its output.

 ## Accessing the Audio in Your Test Tesults